Gularis

 Can you help?

-The current owners would be most grateful to hear from anyone who can help with any information about this boat especially through the 1950s / 60s and the war years.
+The reason for setting up this website was to find out more about the history of Gularis, the current owners would be most grateful to hear from anyone who can help with any information about her especially through the 1950s / 60s and the war years.

 If you can help with any details please contact Andrew & Caroline here post@gularis.co.uk